Back to all posts

 The Role of the Leader.
 The leader must be comfortable making mistakes and accepting them calmly, to set an example for their employees.
 They should also control if employees stick to the schedule to meet the deadlines.
 Crucially, they should never encourage consensus.

 Connection to Dysfunction 4.
-Without doubt, if a person doesn’t understand what is expected, and therefore doesn’t commit, they cannot be held accountable for the result.
+Without doubt, if a person doesn’t understand what is expected, and therefore doesn’t commit, they will not feel accountable for the result.

 Dysfunction 4: Avoidance of Accountability